AmeliaFannin/Spamelia/README.md

   - Find more efficient ways to eliminate or skip over non-words in emails during the filter building process.

+  - And, rewrite the filter in something like Go.

 ### Scaling: